xionic/Chromance-esphome/README.md

 # Chromance

+I have modified the original project by Zack Freeman to be an esphome external component, and to use WS2912B LED strip.
+I have stripped a lot of the emotibit code as I don't have one.

+## Original Readme

 Big, bold rainbow-glowing wall art that features the king of shapes - the hexagon.
 This project was designed to work with an EmotiBit wristband to display biometric data, but it doesn't need one!
 A gorgeous animated ripple effect will automatically kick in after just a few seconds.